wdpypere/docs-test-comps/docs/components/freeipa.rst

      "keytab" = "/etc/quattor-server.keytab";

-(Do not retrieve a keytab for the admin user;
-it resets the admin password).
+(Do not retrieve a keytab for the admin user, it resets the admin password).

 AII